Deltopia: Safety personnel

 During its peak hours, Floatopia was patrolled by a dozen Foot Patrol officers, Goleta deputies, and officers from the UCSB police department, 4 county fire engines, 2 ambulances, a search and rescue crew, and a helicopter.
 Lt.
 Brian Olmstead of the Isla Vista Foot Patrol stated that about 20 county firefighters were assigned to the event.
 The main problem was that Floatopia required so many officials to be present that it caused a redistribution of safety personnel.
 Olmstead stated,"this event had an impact on the county as a whole."
 The increased size of Floatopia caught emergency officials off guard and cost an estimated $20,000 in taxpayer money to patrol.

 Environmental impact

-As attendees dispersed and debris remained, many people began to focus their attention on the aftermath of Floatopia.
-UCSB's Vice Chancellor of Student Affairs, Michael D. Young, sent out an email to UCSB students the first Wednesday following Floatopia regarding the event.
-Young expressed his concerns regarding the number of party goers who likely "urinate[d] in our ocean, destroy[ed] vegetation on the cliffs, drop[ped] broken glass and plastics of all shapes, sizes and varieties onto the sand and into the water, allow[ed] garbage to be strewn along the shoreline down to Santa Barbara and beyond, destroy[ed] habitat for any number of species, and kill[ed] untold numbers of fish and birds."
-Young concluded the letter asking students to "organize against the event" by discouraging potential participants and encouraging awareness.

 In an effort to reduce the environmental impact of Floatopia, the Associated Students Environmental Affairs Board, Surfrider Foundation Isla Vista, and Coastal Fund organized beach cleanups.
 This is thought to have been relatively unsuccessful considering much of the debris was carried out to sea as a result of the high tide.
 After seeing the aftermath of Floatopia, Bradley Cardinale, a professor of ecology, revealed that even though he has "traveled all over the world for [his] research…, [he has] only seen dumping like this in third world countries."
 Cardinale urged students to consider "how much urine went into our coastal zone… You just don't clean that up.
 Sure we can pick up the beer cans, but the other stuff is out there permanently".

-Sequels

-Slotopia

-Following Floatopia, a number of college students in the central coast hoped to continue the party 100 miles north, in San Luis Obispo.
-The event was dubbed "Slotopia."
-Ryan Magill, a senior at Cal Poly San Luis Obispo, created the "Slotopia" event on Facebook.
-The event was to take place at Shell Beach, an unincorporated community in Pismo Beach, on May 2, 2009.
-Initially, the event was sponsored by Obsession Entertainment.
-Obsession Entertainment agreed to shuttle students from Cal Poly to Shell Beach throughout the day, as a measure to prevent drinking and driving.